 When falling asleep, you wouldn't want to experience odd feelings that leave you up all night!
 If you suffer from a weird feeling when trying to fall asleep, then you should evaluate why it happens, so you know how to remedy it.

-I hope that this article explains why you experience a weird feeling when trying to fall asleep, as well as how you can remedy it.
+I hope that this article explains why you experience a sinking feeling when falling asleep, as well as how you can remedy it.
 So what are you waiting for?
 If you feel strange sensations before sleeping, then try these methods on falling asleep quickly and peacefully.

-If you have questions or would like to share your tips on remedying the weird feeling when trying to fall asleep, then comment down below.
-I would love to hear what you have to think.
+If you have questions or would like to share your tips on remedying the weird sensation when falling asleep, then comment down below.
+I would love to hear these.